rfortherestofus/r-without-statistics/proposal.md

 Since R was invented in 1993, it has become a widely used programming language for statistical analysis.
 From academia to the tech world and beyond, R is used for a wide range of statistical analysis.

-The ubiquity of R in the world of statistics leads many to assume that it is only useful to those who do complex statistical work.
+R's ubiquity in the world of statistics leads many to assume that it is only useful to those who do complex statistical work.
 But as R has grown in popularity, the number of ways it can be used has grown as well.
-In addition to statistical analysis, R is used today for:
+Today, R is used for:

 - Data visualization
 - Map making